When, Why, and How Much

 Why to Hire Me

 I have a BA and an MA in Creative Writing from the University of Nebraska, and am trained by the Editorial Freelancer’s Association.
-I have been working with authors for just over four years now, with many of them going on to self-publish with great reviews, land contracts with indie presses, and sign with agents.
+I have been working with authors for just over five years now, with many of them going on to self-publish with great reviews, land contracts with indie presses, and sign with agents.
+(See the stats for my authors from last year on the home page!)
 I have had 100% positive reviews, and you can check some of those out throughout the website.

-I’m also happy to provide sample edits so you can get a sense of how I work.
-You can send me a five hundred to seven hundred word excerpt from the middle of the novel and I will provide a free line edit sample.
+I’m also happy to provide a free sample edit so you can get a sense of how I work.
+You can send me a 1,000 word excerpt and I’ll get it back to you quickly.

 Prices